 I am not a professional financial advisor.
 There are no fancy letters after my name, and I’ve never managed anyone’s money but my own.
 All of the opinions and/or advice on this site are mine unless otherwise stated.
 However, if I don’t know something, I will always do my best to research and ask around to find out.
 The rest is up to you.

 There are tons of money blogs out there, but a lot of them get really in the weeds about the nitty gritty details of finance.
 If you’re just starting on your financial journey, nitty gritty details are not what you need.

-This blog is for the newbies — the kids, the teens, the young, even the not-so-young — for whom money and world of finance is new, scary, or boring.
+This blog is for the newbies — the teens, the young, even the not-so-young — for whom money and world of finance is new, scary, or boring.